bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 }
 ```

-But hope is not lost yet.
-TypeScript has a powerful feature of [Discriminated Unions](https://basarat.gitbooks.io/typescript/docs/types/discriminated-unions.html) and even though this name sounds like some kind of organization of social minority, it might help us a lot here.
+But all hope is not lost yet.
+TypeScript has a powerful feature of [Discriminated Unions](https://basarat.gitbooks.io/typescript/docs/types/discriminated-unions.html) and even though this name sounds like some kind of organization of a social minority, it might help us a lot here.

 Let's create detailed type definitions for each kind of action we support: